cinderblock/github-action-standalone-stats/README.md

 ## How It Works

 Inspired by tools like [coveralls.io](https://coveralls.io), this tool takes raw coverage report files (`lcov` format) and generates pretty graphs to show coverage over time.
-However, instead of relying on a 3rd party service to host these generated static reports, we generate them ourselves and use github-pages to host the various generated static html files.
+However, instead of relying on a 3rd party service to generated and host these static reports, we generate them ourselves and use github-pages to host the various generated static html files.

-It is helpful, for generating reports, to have the raw historical data for each execution.
+It is critical, for generating reports, to have the raw historical data for each execution.
-We use an extra branch on GitHub (or, optionally, a separate repo) to store this historical data and use it to generate new reports on push.
+We use an extra branch on the repo (or, optionally, a separate repo) to store this historical data and use it to generate new reports on push.

+We also use another extra branch to store the generated reports, which GitHub Pages will host.

+Git has the code.
-Git is the database.
+Git has the database.
+Git has the publication.

 ## Usage

-# ⚠️⚠️ WORK IN PROGRESS ⚠️⚠️ Not ready for use yet
+# ⚠️⚠️ WORK IN PROGRESS ⚠️⚠️

+## Not yet ready for use

 In your GitHub Actions, add a config like this: